Bruno Rey: Biography

 Rey was born in Brugg in the canton of Aargau, Switzerland.
 He completed an apprenticeship as a cabinetmaker before attending the Kunstgewerbeschule Zürich (today ZHdK) in 1957.
 He received his diploma in 1960 from the interior design class led by Willy Guhl (1915–2004), a pioneering Swiss furniture designer and one of the first industrial designers in Switzerland.
-Guhl was best known for his Loop Chair from 1954 made of a fibre cement called Eternit, and then bent into the chair's distinctive wedge-shaped loop.
+Guhl was best known for his Loop Chair from 1954, made of a fibre cement called Eternit, and then bent into the chair's distinctive wedge-shaped loop.

 After graduating, Rey travelled extensively in Switzerland as well as abroad, then took up an internship with the interior designer Paul Sumi from Biel, who sensitized Rey for chairs as design objects.
-For four years Rey worked for an architectural office that furnished the Intercontinental Hotel in Geneva.
-During this time he took his first independent but still casual interest in furniture.
-In 1966, amongst other reputable designers like Andreas Christen, Eugen Gomringer, Willy Guhl and Kurt Thut he became the co-founder of the Swiss Design Association (SDA).
-This was at a time, when the word "designer" or "industrial designer" was only slowly finding its way into everyday language.
+For four years, Rey worked for an architectural office that furnished the Intercontinental Hotel in Geneva.
+During this time, he took his first independent but still casual interest in furniture.
+In 1966, amongst other reputable designers like Andreas Christen, Eugen Gomringer, Willy Guhl and Kurt Thut, he became the co-founder of the Swiss Design Association (SDA).
+This was at a time when the word "designer" or "industrial designer" was only slowly finding its way into everyday language.

-Two years later, in 1968 Rey founded his own studio for architecture and industrial design in Baden.
+Two years later, in 1968, Rey founded his own studio for architecture and industrial design in Baden.
 In the late 1960s, he started collaborating with the Swiss furniture company Dietiker & Co. in Stein am Rhein, and developed several chair series for them between 1970 and 1984.
-From 1970 to 1979 he designed chairs for the German furniture manufacturer, Kusch+Co, like brown dining chairs in leather and beech from 1971, which were also stackable.
+From 1970 to 1979, he designed chairs for the German furniture manufacturer, Kusch+Co, like brown dining chairs in leather and beech from 1971, which were also stackable.

-During his career as an industrial designer, Rey experimented with a variation of materials.
-Until 1971, inspired by Charles Eames, he explored plastic chairs made of a few molded parts.
+During his career as an industrial designer, Rey experimented with a variety of materials.
+Until 1971, inspired by Charles Eames, he explored plastic chairs made of a few moulded parts.
 In an interview for the Swiss design magazine Hochparterre he commented, "I felt I was on the right track, a modern and innovative track".
-Rey developed models and prototypes at his own expense but their production never happened, "which was a failure and at that time hard to digest," he admitted.
+Rey developed models and prototypes at his own expense, but their production never happened, "which was a failure and at that time hard to digest," he admitted.

 He also experimented with wood, searching for the design of a contemporary wooden chair as a symbol of the present.
 He ultimately found inspiration in the Thonet bentwood chair from 1850.
 In an interview with Hochparterre he said, "The idea of designing the plywood seat as a strong base, so that the frame could be omitted, initiated the meticulous search for a connecting piece between the seat and the feet.
 Aluminium seemed right, although the first chairs wobbled vigorously and did not last long."